Updating Slackware -current...

 /home/andrew/ssd2/Slackware/slackware64-current/

-The only element of this that is at all unusual is the use of the option --bwlimit=10000 which I started using a while back when there was some rsync oddity on Slackware -current.
-Because I am a little lazy I have left it in place even after the issue was resolved.
-Now, before installing from this updated tree there are a few safety options to consider.
-These I now give as steps 2 to 4 inclusive:
+The only element of this that is at all unusual is the use of the option --bwlimit=10000 which I started using a while back when there was some rsync oddity on Slackware -current, I will remove it one day.
+Now, before actually installing from this updated tree there are a few safety options to consider which I will give as steps 2 to 4 inclusive:

 2. Have a re-installation strategy...